ZufengW/100-days-of-code/log.md

 **Today's Progress**: Finished Unit 5 (Intro to CSS) of [Web Developer Bootcamp](https://www.udemy.com/the-web-developer-bootcamp/learn/v4/content).

 **Thoughts:** This is partly revision.

+### Day 3: 18 June, 2017

+**Today's Progress**: Web Developer Bootcamp 49-56 (started Intermediate CSS)

+**Thoughts:** Previously, I didn't realise the significance of the colours in Chrome's inspector.
+* Content - blue
+* Padding - green
+*  Margin - orange

+I like how this course makes note of things such as this.

+I should try spending more time coding per day.
+I have more free time at the moment.
 <!---
 Is this